malikolivier/fitrs/README.md

 **DISCLAIMER:** This lib is experimental and unstable.
 API changes will most probably occur.

-Read FITS file for astronomical use.
-Not all the features of the FITS standard are supported, but the basic features are there.
+Read/Write FITS file for astronomical use.
+Not all the features of the [FITS standard](https://archive.stsci.edu/fits/fits_standard/) are supported, but the basic features are there.

 The objective is to make a lib to manage FITS files in pure rust, with as few dependencies as possible, intelligent cache and multi-threading in mind.